Dublin landmarks

 The Vikings settled at Wood Quay.
 During excavations in 1974-81, the remains of 150 Viking buildings from between 920 and 1100 were found.

-The city spread west towards the Kornmarkt, where grain was sold for export during the Middle Ages.
-Not much remains of the buildings on Fishamble Street where Molly Malone was born and where Handel first conducted the Messiah.
+The town expanded westwards towards the Corn Market, where grain was sold for export during the Middle Ages, but not much remains of the buildings on Fishamble Street, where Molly Malone was born and Handel first conducted Messiah.

 The area south and west of this is known as the Liberties.
 In the Middle Ages this was outside the city.
 Huguenots from France erected some of the buildings in the 17th century.
 Others emerged as mansions in the 19th century.
 There are also blocks of flats from the 20th century.